 The Driver's Handbook

 Drink Driving is one of the main causes of road deaths in South Australia.
-Each year, over a third of drivers and riders killed in road crashes have a BAC of 0.05 or more - the majority more than three times over the legal limit.
+Each year, approximately 19% of drivers and riders killed in road crashes have a BAC of 0.05 or more - the majority are three to four times over the legal limit.

 Drinking alcohol affects driving skills and increases the likelihood that the driver will engage in greater risk-taking.
 You don't have to be drunk to be affected by alcohol.
 You might feel normal, but no one drives as well after drinking alcohol.